Behaviour Policy

 • When staff report that agreed working methods do not enable them to effectively minimise harm;

-• If injury is sustained to either the child or staff during physical intervention / incident;
+• If injury is sustained to either the pupil or staff during physical intervention / incident;

 • On any indication that interventions are not being carried out as determined by their PPP.